KulkarniAnirudh26/Parallel-Structre-from-Motion-/README.md

 ### Authors

-The serial version is borrow from [Pranav Kadam's](https://github.com/pranavkdm) SfM Implementation.
+The serial version is borrowed from [Pranav Kadam's](https://github.com/pranavkdm) SfM Implementation.
-This code has extended to the parallel version by:
+This code has been extended to the parallel version by:

 * **Anirudh Kulkarni** - [KulkarniAnirudh26](https://github.com/KulkarniAnirudh26)
 * **Anand Ravi** - [anandravi24](https://github.com/anandravi24)